matildagaddi/power-outage-attacks/README.md

 with detailed information at https://www.sciencedirect.com/science/article/pii/S2352340918307182

 ### Guiding Question
-This project will be exploring "How can we predict if a power outage was caused by an intentional attack?" and related questions about the causes of outages, their durations, and other factors.
+This project will be exploring "What are the demographic and economic circumstances of places that have the most power outages caused by intentional attacks?" and related themes about the causes of outages and their durations among other factors.

 ### Dataset Description
 observations: 1534